akanoce/akanoce/README.md

 ## What do i do?

 - 🧑‍💻 I work as a consultant for different companies handling projects both at 360 and integrating in existing mid size teams, managed by PMs
-- 🧑‍🏫 I assist wannabe web developers as a tutor in the fullstack course of @Develhope
+- 🧑‍🏫 I assist wannabe web developers as a tutor in the fullstack course at [Develhope](https://develhope.co/)
 - 💡 I develop my own ideas with the aim of bringing innovation through the use of technology
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...